-- 1. To introduce the core concepts of human sexuality across the globe and in society - 2.
-To develop practical skills and exposure to communication, critical thinking, problem solving, self-reflection, and independent work ethic - 3.
+- 1. To introduce the history, philosophy, and uses of epidemiology as well as its core concepts, functions, and applications across the globe and in society - 2.
+To develop practical skills and exposure to communication, critical thinking, problem solving, health advocacy and promotion, independent work ethic, and ethical decision making - 3.
 To create a safe, active, and anti-oppressive learning environment where students can develop their skills and interests as adult learners